New Vauxhall Frontera Electric Preview: Price, Specs, Range & On Sale Date | Electrifying

 -

 The 1990s are back in fashion.
 And to celebrate, Vauxhall has brought a famous name back from the dead.
-The Frontera has been reborn as a family-sized, big value SUV for a new generation – and I’m going to show you around.
+The Frontera has been reborn as a compact family SUV for a new generation, but it's got stiff competition including the Renault 4, Ford Puma Gen-E, MGS5 and Citroen e-C3 Aircross.

 I sort of missed the 1990s fashions the first time around, because I was at primary school and being dressed by my Mum.
 But now, I embrace the comfy cargo pants and binge-watching episodes of Friends...
 I can live without the dial-up modems, and T-Shirts that changed colour around your armpits, though…